IMDEANetworksWNG/UbiLocate/README.md

 The CSI data for the full MIMO are saved in the variable csi_store_AoA

+## Limitations.
+1) The router will reboot automatically when reload.sh is executed two times.

 ## FAQs

 **1) What do the calibration values inside cal.mat mean?**